PineappleBox/flarum-installer/README.md

 ## License

 (C) 2017 Hexa Inc, All Rights Reserved.
-This code was released under the Apache license.
+This code was released under the GNU General Publi License v3.